Christian Gabriel

-Christian Gabriel (born 3 March 1975) is a Romania born German Grandmaster (GM) (1996), two-times European Team Chess Championships bronze medalist (1997, 1999).
+Christian Gabriel (born 3 March 1975) is a Romanian-German chess Grandmaster (GM) (1996), two-times European Team Chess Championships bronze medalist (1997, 1999).

 Biography

 Christian Gabriel has participated in chess tournaments from the age of seven.
 In 1987, he won the Romanian Youth Chess Championship in U14 age group.
 In the same year his family moved to Germany.
 Christian Gabriel was soon promoted to the group of the best German juniors and seven times (in 1989-1995) representing his country at the World Youth Chess Championship in various age categories.
 In 1989, in Aguadilla Christian Gabriel won bronze medal in World Youth Chess Championship in U14 age group, behind only to the later World Chess Champions Veselin Topalov and Vladimir Kramnik.
 He was also a two-time medalist in European Youth Chess Championship: silver in 1988 (in Saltsjöbaden) and bronze in 1991 (in Mamaia).

 At the end of the 1990s Christian Gabriel was one of leading German chess players.
 In 1998, in Bremen he won bronze medal in German Chess Championship.

 Christian Gabriel successes in international chess tournaments include: